sabbiracoustic1006/sabbiracoustic1006.github.prev/index.md

 ![internal pipeline](images/bayer.png)

-Most of modern cameras, employ adaptive demosaicing algorithms which can provide higher picture quality.
+Most of the modern cameras, employ adaptive demosaicing algorithms which can provide higher picture quality.
 In order to prevent blurring artifacts in textured regions, adaptive algorithms interpolate missing colors in a manner that varies according to the image content.
 They may also adopt different strategies in different color channels, or interpolate one color channel using the pixel values of other channels.
 This will introduce complex intra-channel and inter-channel dependencies, making the demosaicing algorithm very nonlinear.

-Therefore, a signature of the camera model can be expected to find if the image is sampled according to bayer pattern and simple non-adaptive demosaicing algorithms are used.
+Therefore, a signature of the camera model can be expected to find if the image is sampled according to the Bayer pattern and simple non-adaptive demosaicing algorithms are used.
 Specifically, an error matrix of the original image and the simple demosaiced image is much more likely to contain the trace of camera model information.

-The image can be read and sampled according to bayer pattern using the matlab code given below.
+The image can be read and sampled according to the Bayer pattern using the Matlab code given below.

 ```markdown
 # Reading image and sampling according to bayer pattern